-- 1) Select an Arming Region to configure.
-Up to 4 arming regions are selectable. - 2) Select the Direction as A<->B, A->B, or A<-B.
+- 1) Select an Arming Region to configure. - 2) Select the Direction as A<->B, A->B, or A<-B.

 A<->B: Only the arrow on the B side shows.
 When an object goes across the configured line with both directions can be detected and alarms are triggered.